Do you need a Death Certificate for a funeral in UK?

 - The person who is making the arrangements with the funeral director.

-Once the registration is complete then you shall be provided with a death certificate.
+Once the registration is complete, then you shall be provided with a death certificate.
 The funeral director shall then be allowed to proceed to carry out instructions from you for the funeral/cremation to take place.
-Use this direct link to order a Replacement UK Death Certificate
+So ultimately, the answer to “Do you need a Death Certificate for a funeral in UK?” is yes.
+But there are reasons after the funeral you will require the death certificate.
+If you have lost the document and require a Certified Copy, use our Replacement UK Death Certificate Service